 In addition, using a Chemex is more eco-friendly, cutting down on energy usage because it does not require electricity to operate.
 The only heat required is initially heating water to a hot temperature.

-Plus, it’s a pretty small investment considered to many brewing options.
-A starter kit, which includes a Six Cup Classic Coffee Maker, a box of filters, glass cover and coaster runs just over sixty dollars.
+Plus, it’s a pretty small investment considered too many brewing options.
+A starter kit, which includes a Six Cup Classic Coffee Maker, a box of filters, glass cover, and coaster runs just over sixty dollars.
 Add in the small size for easy storage and mostly easy maintenance, and there are plenty of reasons why, if you have time and a little dedication, that Chemex could be one of the best coffee brewing methods for you.

 Is there anything else I should know about Chemex?

 While we aren’t using this article to do a full review of Chemex right now (be sure to check out all of our other featured coffee maker, espresso machines, and stovetop makers reviews), we do want to make a note of just a few more things that might impact your purchase, or what do with your already purchased Chemex.